Waste Legislation, Statistics and Documents

 City of Kwinana Waste Performance

 The City of Kwinana provides a range of waste and recycling services to our residents.
-Information below shows waste and recycling data collected from kerbside bins and vergeside collections, as well as compositional audit data and data collected from annual bin tagging program.
+Information below shows waste and recycling data collected from kerbside bins and verge collections, as well as compositional audit data and data collected from annual bin tagging program.

 Annual Waste Statistics